 But how is Taylor Swift able to re-record her songs, if the copyrights still belong to her former record company?
 Is she not infringing copyright laws?
 To put it simply – no, she isn’t!
 According to the Copyright Act of the United States, she is allowed to re-create a previous sound recording, as long as she makes a new recording in order to do so.
 It doesn’t matter how closely the new version resembles the former – as long as it’s a new recording, she is not breaking any law.

-Furthermore (and most importantly), as Swift took part in writing and composing every single song in her arsenal, she retains “sync rights” of her songs (i.e., the rights to the compositions), which allow her to re-record her music and put it on the market again.
+Furthermore (and most importantly), as Swift took part in writing and composing every single song in her arsenal, she retains “publishing rights” to her songs (i.e., the rights to the compositions), which allow her to re-record her music and put it on the market again.
 However, it goes without saying that few artists have such rights, as writing every single song in one’s catalogue is not the norm in the industry.

 Moreover, re-recording your catalogue in order to own your masters is no easy task.
 As I previously mentioned, it can be quite a spendy challenge, and not everyone can afford to undertake it.
 Then, re-releasing your old music can be a hassle for an artist, as they have to put their career on hold to re-record and re-produce, and often end up not receiving much support from the general public.